 You may discuss the possibility of adjustments to your departure and arrival times with our Venue Planner.

-There are additional costs to cover security fees, cleaning fees, liquor licence if desired and liability insurance.
+There may be additional costs to cover security fees, special occasion permit if desired and liability insurance.
 These will all be discussed with you by our Venue Planner.

 The clients sign a Contract and a Responsibilities & Conditions for Venue Booking Document, pay a 25% non-refundable deposit.
 A $500 post dated damage deposit cheque must also be submitted to cover any damage or excessive cleaning fees from the rental.